-Criteria: Section 5-155a of the General Statutes states that, the general

-Condition:

-The existing State Employees' Pension Agreement is an accumulation of various General Statutes, which have been modified by an arbitration award and five separately negotiated pension agreements over a nine-year period.
+- Criteria: Section 5-155a of the General Statutes states that, the general administration and the responsibility for the proper operation of the State Employees' Retirement System is vested with the Retirement Commission and the Commission shall act in accordance with the provisions of the General Statutes and applicable collective bargaining agreements.
+Sound business practice dictates that action should be taken to codify agreements that impact a pension agreement. - Condition: The existing State Employees' Pension Agreement is an accumulation of various General Statutes, which have been modified by an arbitration award and five separately negotiated pension agreements over a nine-year period.
 Keeping track of existing benefits can be extremely complicated and cumbersome.
 The potential exists that some of the changes to the plan benefits could be omitted or not detected.

 In the most recent memorandum of agreement between the State of Connecticut and State Employees' Bargaining Agent Coalition (SEBAC), known as SEBAC V, the parties agreed to submit the language of the Pension agreement in statutory form to the Legislative Commissioner's Office for codification in the General Statutes.
 Although this agreement was signed February 4, 1997, the Office of Policy and Management's (OPM) Office of Labor Relations and SEBAC have yet to submit this language to the Legislative Commissioner's Office.
-Our office intends to repeat a recommendation, regarding the failure to comply with this agreement, in our audit report on OPM.
-The OPM audit report also notes that provisions of the SEBAC agreements calling for codification into the General Statutes were not always consistent with the established legislative procedures.
-It was our understanding that OPM believed that the parties have reached an apparent impasse; and, although there is no formal agreement between the parties to have the State Comptroller's Retirement and Benefit Services Division review proposed statutory language for codification, the process may not go forward without the State Comptroller's Retirement and Benefit Services Division review.
+Our Office intends to repeat a prior recommendation, regarding the failure to comply with this agreement, in our audit report on OPM for the fiscal years ended June 30, 2002 and 2003.

-Although not specifically stated, the need for the involvement of the State Comptroller's Retirement and Benefit Services Division is evident by the State Employees' Bargaining Agent Coalition's and OPM's Office of Labor Relations' failure to comply with their agreement and as stated in OPM's most recent audit report response, that OPM has taken all steps that are within its span of control to address this recommendation.
-Although it is our current understanding that the Director of the Retirement and Benefit Services Division has assumed the lead responsibility to convert the agreed upon language to statutory language and that this is to be accomplished mainly through the efforts of a recently retired staff member, prior discussions of the above parties have produced no concluding codifying results since the last SEBAC agreement in 1997.
+Although there is no formal agreement between the parties to have the State Comptroller's Retirement and Benefit Services Division review proposed statutory language for codification, the process may not go forward without the State Comptroller's Retirement and Benefit Services Division review.
+The need for the involvement of the State Comptroller's Retirement and Benefit Services Division is evident by the State Employees' Bargaining Agent Coalition's and OPM's Office of Labor Relations' failure to comply with their agreement.
+Although it is our current understanding that the Director of the Retirement and Benefit Services Division has assumed the lead responsibility to convert the agreed upon language to statutory language, prior discussions of the above parties have produced no concluding codifying results since the last SEBAC agreement in 1997.